NotQuiteAwake/hierarchical/notes/report.md

 the simulation of a single galaxy, and is thus a unique feature of this model.
 The stars at the centre on the other hand feel similar attractions from both galaxies, and can be exchanged between the them.
-Interestingly, the galactic centres seem further apart at half-period, likely because the attraction is reduced when they are facing away from each other.
+Interestingly, the galactic centres appear further apart at half-period, likely because the attraction is reduced when they are facing away from each other.
 At a full period the centres are observed to return to almost the same initial locations.